The short answer

 Adopting rescue Doberman with existing SA?

 Many Calgary rescue Dobermans have SA history.
-ASK rescue: alone-time history, prior medication, crate experience, foster observations, self-injury history, recommended setup.
-Doberman Rescue Alberta provides comprehensive disclosure.
+Ask the rescue about alone-time history, prior medication, crate experience, foster home observations, any self-injury history, and the recommended setup.
+Alberta Doberman rescue networks typically provide detailed disclosure.
 Take 2–4 weeks off work first.
-Slow alone-time foundation 4–8 weeks.
-Camera essential.
-Calgary force-free trainer + vet evaluation immediately.
-Daycare/walker plan PRE-adoption.
-Best fit: WFH/retired/multi-adult households.
+Build a slow alone-time foundation over 4–8 weeks.
+Camera monitoring is essential.
+Engage a Calgary force-free trainer and a vet evaluation immediately.
+Get the daycare/walker plan in place pre-adoption.
+Best fit: WFH, retired, or multi-adult households.

 Adoptable Dobermans in Calgary